 The concerns raised by respondents to our consultation, all members of the optometric community, are significant.
-They need to be fully considered and addressed before a proposal for an optometry degree apprenticeship is further progressed.
+They need to be fully considered and addressed before and if the proposal for an optometry degree apprenticeship is progressed.

-We call on the trailblazer group to pause activity on the development of the draft apprenticeship standard, and take the time to engage with and understand the reasons for our members' feedback, as well as the feedback we know has been shared directly from other optometric organisations and individuals.
+We call on the trailblazer group to stop activity on the development of the draft apprenticeship standard, and take the time to engage with and understand the reasons for our members' feedback, as well as the feedback we know has been shared directly from other optometric organisations and individuals.
 We believe it is particularly important for the trailblazer group and the Institute for Apprenticeships and Technical Education to understand the employment contexts in which optometrists practise.
-A pause is also essential to allow time for the new GOC threshold requirements to be developed as part of the regulator's Education Strategic Review [6].
+This is also essential to allow time for the new GOC threshold requirements to be developed as part of their Education Strategic Review [8].

-An optometry degree apprenticeship should not be progressed until full consideration has been made of the concerns raised about its development, particularly regarding the quality of education and resulting patient care, undue commercial pressures on workforce development, changing workforce needs and the impact on perceptions of optometric education and professional standards.
-Optometric education and training must remain of the highest quality, be patient-centred, delivered across the full range of settings in which optometry is practised, and responsive to the growing eye health needs of the population.
+The optometry degree apprenticeship proposal should not be progressed until the concerns raised about its development, particularly regarding the guality of education and resulting patient care. undue commercial pressures on workforce development, changing workforce needs and the impact on perceptions of optometric education and professional standards, have been effectively addressed.
+Optometric education and training must remain of the highest quality, be patientcentred, delivered across the full range of settings in which optometry is practised, and responsive to the growing eye health needs of the population.